Back to Oversight Precedents

 With a few notable exceptions, Republican members of Congress endorsed President Trump’s noncompliance with congressional oversight, reversing positions they asserted when a Democrat was president.
 These contrasting positions are addressed in a Co-Equal report on investigative rules and practices followed during recent administrations.

-Part I of this document summarizes the history of accommodation between the executive and legislative branches.
-Part II analyzes the tactics and justifications used by the Trump Administration to depart from this tradition of accommodation.
+Part II of this document summarizes the history of accommodation between the executive and legislative branches.
+Part III analyzes the tactics and justifications used by the Trump Administration to depart from this tradition of accommodation.
 It identifies over two dozen different ways the Trump White House and federal agencies impeded congressional investigations.
-The examples cited in part II are drawn from parts III and IV, which describe 104 investigations in which the Trump White House or federal agencies withheld information from Congress.
-These final two parts are organized by entity, with part III describing actions taken by the Trump White House and part IV covering the departments and agencies.
+The examples cited in part III are drawn from parts IV and V, which describe 104 investigations in which the Trump White House or federal agencies withheld information from Congress.
+These final two parts are organized by entity, with part IV describing actions taken by the Trump White House and part V covering the departments and agencies.
 Where the public record did not indicate the outcome of an investigation, current and former committee staff were contacted to ensure the accuracy of the description.

 Prior to the Trump Administration, Congress and the executive branch regularly reached accommodations over congressional demands for information.
 In an early 1794 investigation, Congress requested and obtained documents from the executive branch regarding a disastrous military expedition led by General St. Clair.
 President George Washington explained that he was guided by the principle that the executive branch should “communicate such papers as the public good would permit.”